paltrock/paltrock.github.io/_pages/cv.md

 Awards
 ======
+* 2024 Heisenberg Funding Program (competitive) of the DFG
 * 2020 Junior Faculty Research Award, H. Lee Moffitt Cancer Center and Research Institute, 2021
 * Postdoctoral Fellowship of the German Academy of Sciences Leopoldina, 2013